dottgonzo/bootstrap-webcomponents-monorepo/README.md

 ```

-now you can listen for events from the component by adding:
+now you can listen for custom events from the component by adding:

 ```
 <script>